-- We picked the flag pole for our meeting place because it is ALWAYS THERE, AT LEAST TWENTY FEET AWAY, IN THE FRONT OF THE HOUSE, and ON THE SAME SIDE OF THE STREET.
+We picked a meeting place that was ALWAYS THERE, AT LEAST 20 FEET AWAY, IN THE FRONT OF THE HOUSE, and ON THE SAME SIDE OF THE STREET.

 - Then, the smoke detector went off!

-- We learned to crawl to the door (our primary escape route), and open it a crack to check the hallway.
+- We crawled to the door (our primary escape route), and opened it a crack to check the hallway.

 - The hallway was blocked by smoke!

-- We then shut the door, used a blanket to keep smoke out of our room and crawl to the window (our secondary escape route).
+- We then shut the door, used a blanket to keep smoke out of our room and crawled to the window (our secondary escape route).